martn2023/avengers-imdb-clone/README.md

 ## Learnings:
 - A database like Postgres can store images, but you shouldn't do it because it's designed to be fast for structured data, not images.
 There could be financial cost disparities too.
 Better to just keep it in a static_media folder
 - When you install something, dependencies are automatically added to the package.json file.
 In Django, you need to add manually.
-- You might have to sort data in the SQL pull/API endpoint instead of counting on REACT to do the heavy lifting
+- You might have to sort data in the SQL pull/API endpoint instead of counting on React to do the heavy lifting
 - The idea of web-scraping isn't something I considered until the middle of the project.
 It wasn't so bad to download movie posters, but the idea of putting them in a certain file path tree sounded tedious and annoying, so that pointed me to BeautifulSoup.
 - Python already has a "quote_plus" function for encoding strings into search URLs
-- Deployment is much more complicated than I would have imagined 1 years ago.
+- Deployment is much more complicated than I would have imagined 1 year ago.
 Up until now, I have only used Heroku.
 This time, I touched Digital Ocean, Vercel, and Render.
 Vercel should have been a non-starter because it can't handle databases.
 - CSS has a built-in grayscale tool
 - The idea of consolidating all CSS into 1 centralized style guide is not as clear-cut as I thought.
 There were times where putting formatting, that wasn't re-used across multiple components, actually caused more confusion crowding up one file.
 If I could do it all over again, I would have spent way more time planning CSS.